 Of course, an easy rescue mission does not a blockbuster make, so it makes sense that the filmmakers would get a little creative.
 And this creativity certainly paid off as audiences, critics, and even the Library of Congress’ National Film Registry have recognized the film as one of profound cultural, historical, and aesthetic significance.

-After this look at the true story of Saving Private Ryan, read the tale of Desmond Doss, the World War II medic who inspired Hacksaw Ridge.
+After this look at the true story of Saving Private Ryan, read the true tales of Desmond Doss, the World War II medic who inspired Hacksaw Ridge, and Wladyslaw Szpilman, the man behind The Pianist.
 Then, discover facts about World War II that even most history buffs don’t know.